Kenya-Rae/home-cook-recipes/README.md

 - In continuation from my first point, adding a permissions page for admin users such as myself to allow others to become admins themselves.
 Possibly adding more roles to the site instead of the standard user and admin.
 - Finer details can be added to i.e dropboxes or recipes to be placed in alphabetical order, rather than when it was created.
 As well as this tune up the overall postionings and responsiveness.
 - Within the homepage, I would love to include a display of cards which shows what the site offers without giving the whole site away.
+- Delete category function.
+As I had forgotten to add this when creating it.
+Unfortunately don't have enough time to add this in.

 ## Accessibility